-Angola holds almost 8.160 billion barrels of proved crude oil reserves, according to the latest estimates from the 2019 Annual Bulletin.
-Angolais the second-largest oil producer in Sub-Saharan Africa, behind Nigeria.
-Exploration and production activities relating to oil and natural gas in Angola are governed by Law 10/04 of 12 November, as amended by Law 5/19, ("Petroleum Law" or "Law 10/04") and by Presidential Decree 5/2018.
-The right to produce and explore for oil or natural gas is granted by a concession agreement, generally preceded by a public tender procedure.
-A concession for exploration and production, after the public tender procedure, is awarded via concession decree, issued by the Angolan Government, granting the national concessionaire, the National Agency for Oil, Gas and Biofuels ("ANPG"), the right to develop a specific oil concession.
+Angola holds approximately 2,516 million barrels of proved crude oil reserves, according to the latest estimates from the 2022 Annual Bulletin.
+Angola is the second-largest oil producer in Sub-Saharan Africa, behind Nigeria.
+Exploration and production activities relating to oil and natural gas in Angola are governed by Law 10/04 of 12 November, as amended by Law 5/19 ("Petroleum Law" or "Law 10/04") and by Decree 1/09 of 27 January 2009 ("Petroleum Regulation").
+The right to produce and explore for oil or natural gas is granted through a concession agreement, generally preceded by a public tender procedure or a prospecting licence issued by the Ministry of Mineral Resources, Petroleum and Gas ("MIREMPET").
+A concession for exploration and production, after the public tender procedure, is awarded via a concession decree issued by the Angolan Government, granting the National Concessionaire, the National Agency for Oil, Gas and Biofuels ("ANPG"), the right to develop a specific oil concession.